invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 ### Foreground events

-When the app is in the foreground (visible on the device), you can use the `onLink` method to subscribe to events as and when they happen:
+When the app is in the foreground state (visible on the device), you can use the `onLink` method to subscribe to events as and when they happen:

 ```jsx